 Resident Assistant Position

-The Resident Assistant position at Fordham University at Rose Hill is an integral part of the operation of fourteen on and off campus residential facilities and the Office of Residential Life at Rose Hill.
+The Resident Assistant position at Fordham University at Lincoln Center is an integral part of the operation of McMahon Hall and the Office of Residential Life.
 The Resident Assistant position is a ten month position beginning in August and ending in May.
 The specific dates are based upon the academic year calendar.

 Resident Assistant to Student Relationships